The

 Go here to view index U - Z

 PLEASE NOTE: The prices stated are a retail guide only and items are not being offered for sale here.
-More reference images may be uploaded later as server space permits.
-All cards are 2 1/2" x 3 1/2" unless indicated otherwise.
+All cards are regular size (2 1/2" x 3 1/2") unless otherwise stated.

-Abbott & Costello (Duocards, 1996) The six card chrome chase set to this series is all universal monsters.
-Frankenstein, Dracula, Wolfman, Invisible Man, Mr. Hyde, and The Mummy (see backs).
+*Abbott & Costello (Duocards, 1996) This is really a comedy set, except the six card chrome chase set is all universal monsters (with the two famous comedians also included).
+The monsters are Frankenstein, Dracula, Wolfman, Invisible Man, Mr. Hyde, and The Mummy (see backs).
 Retail: $6 each.

 Ackermonster Classicards (Dynacomm, 1992) Series featuring the covers of Famous Monsters of Filmland and other magazines by Forrest J. Ackerman.
-Five series of 45 cards each, a total of 225.
+Five series (of 45 cards each) make a total of 225 cards in the series.
 (See backs.)
 Retail: Usually $8-$15 per set of 45.

-Ackermonster Cardiacards (Raygen/Dynacomm, 1991) series 1-4, Horror/Fantasy.
-Monster & sci-fi lobby posters in full color with back text from Ackerman.
+Ackermonster Cardiacards (Raygen/Dynacomm, 1991) Four sets of 45 cards, making a total of 180 cards in the complete series, Horror/fantasy, monster, and sci-fi lobby posters in full color are on the front, and the backs contain editorial text by Forrest J. Ackerman.
 (Note: Series 1 & 2 have white borders, while series 4 & 5 have black borders w/ inner red trim.)
-45 card set, Retail $8-$12 per set of 45.
+Retail $8-$12 per set of 45.
 (See backs.)

 Addams Family (Topps, 1991) The successful 1990s movie is profiled in a 99 card set (w/ 11 stickers) Retail: $5-$12